-The U.S. and Iran are escalating along multiple parallel axes.
-The U.S. has taken little direct military action against Iran or its proxies in the Middle East since the April 2018 missile strike in Syria in response to Assad's use of chemical weapons.30 It has instead steadily increased the scope and application of sanctions as part of the "maximum pressure" campaign.
+The US and Iran are escalating along multiple parallel axes.
+The US has taken little direct military action against Iran or its proxies in the Middle East since the April 2018 missile strike in Syria in response to Assad's use of chemical weapons.30 It has instead steadily increased the scope and application of sanctions as part of the "maximum pressure" campaign.
 It has also deployed additional military assets to the region and worked to build a maritime defense coalition that has not yet fired a shot in anger.
-It reportedly conducted a sophisticated cyber-attack against Iran on June 20 in response to the Global Hawk shoot down and, apparently, another on September 20 in retaliation for the Abgaig strike.
+It reportedly conducted a sophisticated cyberattack against Iran on June 20 in response to the Global Hawk shootdown and, apparently, another on September 20 in retaliation for the Abqaiq strike.

 Iran, for its part, has escalated along two other axes.
-It has steadily increased its violations of the JCPOA and military attacks conducted by its armed forces and its proxies against America and its allies.
+It has steadily increased its violations of the JCPOA and increased military attacks conducted by its armed forces and its proxies against America and its allies.

 A fundamental assumption underlying opposition to American military responses to the Abqaiq attack is therefore invalid.
-Iran may indeed engage in military escalation in answer to a U.S. or coalition military retaliation-but it is also likely to escalate militarily in the absence of such military action.
-It is by no means clear that taking military action now increases the likelihood that Iran will launch any particular military escalation of its own.
+Iran may indeed engage in military escalation in answer to a US or coalition military retaliation-but it is also likely to escalate militarily without such military action from the US.
+Taking military action now does not necessarily increase the likelihood that Iran will launch any particular military escalation of its own.
 It may accelerate Tehran's timeline for any specific action, of course, but it may not even do that.
-Iranian military escalation thus far has proceeded in the absence of American military action against Iran, and there is every reason to believe that that trend will continue and even intensify-quite possibly to direct attack against Americans whether or not the U.S. acts now.
+Iranian military escalation thus far has proceeded without American military action against Iran, and there is every reason to believe that trend will continue and even intensify-quite possibly to direct attack against Americans-whether or not the US acts now.

+Iranian Escalation.
 Iranian and proxy military escalation has taken four primary forms: oil tanker attacks and seizures, attacks on Saudi oil infrastructure, al Houthi and Iranian attacks on US drones, and rocket attacks in Iraq.
-The al Houthis claimed a drone attack against Saudi oil infrastructure on May 14 (that the U.S. assesses actually originated in Iraq) and conducted a multi-drone attack on Saudi oil infrastructure near the UAE border on August.31 The Abqaiq attack is thus a significant escalation of a pattern of attacks on Saudi oil infrastructure in its scale.
+The al Houthis claimed a drone attack against Saudi oil infrastructure on May 14 (that the US assesses actually originated in Iraq) and conducted a multi-drone attack on Saudi oil infrastructure near the UAE border on August 17.31 The Abqaiq attack is thus a significant escalation of attacks on Saudi oil infrastructure.

-The IRGC has been interfering with the movement of tankers through the Persian Gulf on a frequent basis in 2019.
-It seems first to have focused on damaging tankers through special forces action, targeting four unsuccessfully in May and two with more success in June.32 In July it turned back to seizing tankers outright, likely in response to Gibraltar's July 4 seizure of an Iranian tanker that was heading to Syria in violation of international sanctions on the Assad regime.33 The IRGC Navy attempted to seize a Royal Navy-escorted tanker on July 10 and successfully captured an Emirati and then a British tanker on July 14 and July 19 respectively.34 The IRGC also deployed GPS jammers to Abu Musa, which US officials assessed was aimed at disrupting commercial ships' navigation systems, giving the IRGC a pretext to seize any that mistakenly sailed into Iran's territorial waters.35 The US announced the initiation of a maritime defense operation following the July 19 seizure and set about building a multinational coalition to protect shipping from IRGC actions.36 Iranian attempts at high-profile seizures of large ships in the open have since fallen off.
-The IRGC Navy has announced several seizures of smaller boats closer to Iran's shores for smuggling-and it is possible that at least some of those seizures were. in fact, counter-smuggling operations.37
+The IRGC has been interfering frequently with the movement of tankers through the Persian Gulf in 2019.
+It seems first to have focused on damaging tankers through special forces action, targeting four unsuccessfully in May and two with more success in June.32 In July it turned back to seizing tankers outright, likely in response to Gibraltar's July 4 seizure of an Iranian tanker that was heading to Syria in violation of international sanctions on the Assad regime.33 The IRGC Navy attempted to seize a Royal Navy-escorted tanker on July 10 and successfully captured an Emirati and then a British tanker on July 14 and July 19 respectively.34 The IRGC also deployed GPS jammers to Abu Musa, which US officials assessed were aimed at disrupting commercial ships' navigation systems, giving the IRGC a pretext to seize any that mistakenly sailed into Iran's territorial waters.35

+The US announced the initiation of a maritime defense operation following the July 19 seizure and set about building a multinational coalition to protect shipping from IRGC actions.36 Iranian attempts at high-profile seizures of large ships in the open have since fallen off.
+The IRGC Navy announced several seizures of smaller boats closer to Iran's shores for smuggling-and at least some of those seizures may, in fact, have been counter-smuggling operations.37